MicroLua/MicroLua/docs/mlua.md

   `SEEK_CUR: integer`\
   `SEEK_END: integer`\
   Values that can be passed to `File:seek()`.

+- `new(device) -> Filesystem`\
+  Create a filesystem object operating on the given block device.
+This doesn't format or mount the filesystem; it only binds a filesystem to a device.

 - `Filesystem:format(size) -> true | (fail, msg, err)` *[write]*\
   Format the underlying block device for a filesystem of the given size.
 If